yoesk8/project-4-fitnessblog/README.md

 * Colours are used consistently in association with a particular type of task:

 * Dark grey is used on the login / signup buttons.

+* Other buttons in the site use the same black color as the logo

 * Bootstrap's light blue (Primary) is used on the Read article button / and for the articles with the category "Training".